 The San Joaquin Council of Governments, including its roles as the San Joaquin County Transportation Authority and SJCOG, Inc., has an Investment Policy that guides and constrains investment activities of agency funds.
 The primary funds involved are Measure K revenues and investments related to Measure K and fees paid to SJCOG, Inc. for conservation easements and required endowments.
-The policy complies with the California State Government Code which provides significant guidance.
+It is the responsibility of SJCOG to ensure that the policy complies with the California State Government Code.
 The Government Code restrictions can be augmented with local policy.
-This policy is consistent with the Government Code and prudent money management while tailoring investments to the needs of SJCOG.
+It is the Council's goal to ensure the policy is consistent with the Government Code and prudent money management while tailoring investments to the needs of SJCOG.